Medical Conditions

 Bone Health

 Prevention of weak bones is important to minimise breakages and problems with mobility in the future.
-Rachel will guide you through easy steps you take to achieve optimal bone health.
+Rachel will guide you through easy lifestyle changes to counteract genetic predisposition you may have and achieve optimal bone health.

 Diabetes

-Diet is considered treat line treatment for the prevention and management of type 2 diabetes.
-As Registered Dietitian, Rachel can educate and formulate dietary advice to ensure the food you eat will manage or even reverse your type 2 Diabetes.
+As a Registered Dietitian, Rachel can educate you and formulate dietary advice to ensure the food you eat will manage or even reverse your type 2 diabetes.

 Digestive Issues